bootstrapworld/curriculum/lessons/scatter-plots/langs/en-us/slides.md

 {layout="Investigate-DN"}
 # Your Own Analysis

-- Turn to @printable-exercise{pages/data-cycle-scatter-plot.adoc}, use the Data Cycle to generate some scatter plots, and add them to the "Making Displays" section of your exploration document.
+- Turn to @printable-exercise{pages/data-cycle-scatter-plot.adoc}, and add them to the "Making Displays" section of your exploration document.
 - Do these displays bring up any interesting questions?
 If so, add them to the end of the document.

 ---